jstoppa/jstoppa.com/content/posts/exploring_the_GPT_Vision_api/post.md

     description: All you need to know to understand the GPT-4 with Vision API.
 ---

-I've been exploring the GPT-Vision API and I've been blown away at what is capable of, as Open AI puts it, ChatGPT can now see, hear and speak.
-But how good is the API?
-I'm doing a deep dive in this article with all the technical details and results.
+I've been exploring the GPT-Vision API and I have been blown away by what is capable of.
+As Open AI describes it, ChatGPT can now see, hear, and speak.
+But how effective is the API?
+In this article, I'm doing a deep dive into the GPT vision API describing all the technical details.

 ## What is GPT-4 with Vision API to start with?